Mental Health Facilities Scranton, PA

 Wilkes Barre Vamc - 14.8 miles from Scranton, PA

 Wilkes Barre Vamc is a mental health treatment center in Wilkes Barre, Pennsylvania, located at 1111 East End Boulevard, part of the 18711 zip code.
-Wilkes Barre Vamc provides residential treatment, outpatient treatment and hospital inpatient treatment.
-Wilkes Barre Vamc also offers psychotropic medication, activity therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Wilkes Barre Vamc supports people with trauma, people with traumatic brain injury and people with HIV or AIDS.
-Wilkes Barre Vamc also provides chronic disease/illness management, family psychoeducation and supported housing.
+Wilkes Barre Vamc provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Wilkes Barre Vamc also offers trauma therapy, behavior modification and group therapy to adults, young adults and seniors 65 or older.
+Wilkes Barre Vamc supports people with HIV or AIDS, people requiring dual diagnosis treatment and seniors or older adults.
+Wilkes Barre Vamc also provides diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn More